Artur Aksenov

 At Levine

-Artur has been on the Levine faculty since 2010 where he teaches private piano instruction.
+Artur has been on the Levine faculty since 2010, where he teaches private piano lessons.

 Teaching Philosophy and Approach

 “My main task as a teacher is to open up the student’s individuality.
-I try to develop the student’s strengths and coax along the weaknesses while supporting any and all of the student’s creative aspirations.
+I strive to develop students’ strengths and address their weaknesses while supporting all students’ creative aspirations.